brandoncorrea/brandoncorrea.dev/README.md

-# brandoncorrea.github.io
+# brandoncorrea.dev

-To start, `cd` into docs, run this command, and navigate to localhost:4000
+To start, run this command and navigate to localhost:4000
 ```
 bundle exec jekyll serve
 ```